 You can be confident medical examiners and their staff will provide an independent view, as they will only work on deaths of people where they or their staff have not provided care for the patient.

 When the coroner starts an investigation into a death, the coroner (not the medical examiner) investigates the death independently, though the medical examiner may still provide expert medical advice to the coroner.
-Some deaths must be notified to the coroner – you can read about this on the internet (https://www.gov.uk/government/publications/notification-of-deaths-regulations-2019-guidance).
+Some deaths must be notified to the coroner – you can read about this here - https://www.gov.uk/government/publications/notification-of-deaths-regulations-2019-guidance.
 You can also get the guidance in other formats by emailing the Ministry of Justice at email@example.com (this is the part of the government responsible for the guidance).

 Why am I being asked if I have any concerns?

-A discussion with the medical examiners office team provides you with an opportunity to have an open and honest conversation with someone who was not involved in providing care to the person who died, and anything about the care that may be worrying or of concern.
-It could be as simple as helping you to understand more about the treatment and causes of death or to understand the medical language used, or there may be something about the care which did not feel right or ideal.
+A discussion with the medical examiners office team provides you with an opportunity to have an open and honest conversation with someone who was not involved in providing care to the person who died.
+It could be as simple as helping you to understand more about the treatment and cause of death or to understand the medical language used.
+There may be something about the care which did not feel was right or ideal.
 This is an opportunity to ask questions and raise concerns.

-The medical examiner will provide an independent view of causes of death and the care provided.
-The team will discuss your thoughts, questions and concerns, and if they find issues with care that need further investigation, they will refer these to someone who can do this.
-As well as answering your questions, this can help the NHS provide better care for other patients and carers in future, for example by uncovering ways in which patient and family care could be improved.
+The medical examiner will provide an independent view of the cause of death and the care provided.
+The team will discuss your thoughts, questions and concerns.
+If they find issues with care that needs further investigation, they will refer these to someone who can do this.
+As well as answering your questions, this can help the NHS provide better care for other patients and families / carers in future.
+For example, by looking at ways that patient and family care could be improved.

 Can I ask the medical examiner to talk to someone else if it’s too difficult for me to speak with them?